Lallement functor is a weak right multiadjoint: Preliminaries

-\begin{examples} Linearly ordered sets are multireflective in the category of strictly ordered sets.
+\begin{examples} Linearly ordered sets are multireflective in the category of strictly ordered sets (we recall that a subcategory $\mathsf{A}$ of a category $\mathsf{X}$ is multireflective if the inclusion functor is a right multiadjoint).
 The category of fields is multireflective in the category of commutative unitary rings.
 In~\cite{YD81,YD84} the reader will find a large number of examples, order-theoretical, algebraic and topological, of right multiadjoints. \end{examples}